Sop-IT/sop-infra/.github/README.md

 ```

 3. **Customization**
    The following options are available:

 - `display`

   - **Type**: dict {panel:position}
   - **Panels choices**: ['meraki', 'classification', 'sizing']
   - **Positions choices**: ['left_page', 'right_page']
-  - **Description**: Chose what panel and where it should be displayed on dcim:site
+  - **Description**: Chose what panel and where it should be displayed on the Site.

+> [!NOTE]
+> Panels will be displayed on the site detail page..

 - `prisma`
   - **client_id**:'string'
   - **client_scret**:'string'
   - **tsg_id**:'string'

-Plugin config exemple in `netbox/netbox/netbox/configuration.py`
+Plugin config example in `netbox/netbox/netbox/configuration.py`

 ```python
 PLUGINS_CONFIG = {